Law and Disorder Policy

 The following procedures have been put in place to encourage people to gamble responsibly and seek help should gambling become a problem:

 Our website carries information encouraging people to gamble responsibly, and recognise the signs of problem gambling.
 We also include the National Gambling Helpline and gambleaware.co.uk website details for people to refer to should they need further help.

 The National Gambling Helpline number and Gambleaware.co.uk website address is included on all tickets and entry forms to lotteries as well as our website address that includes information on gambling.

-Players can request a self-exclusion to be added to the The Roy Castle Lung Cancer Foundation’s database so that they are removed from further addressed lottery communications including post, telephone, email and SMS.
-All self-exclusion requests along with the date of the request will be captured on to the record on the The Roy Castle Lung Cancer Foundation’s database and will be in place for a minimum of six months.
+Players can request a self-exclusion to be added to the Roy Castle Lung Cancer Foundation’s database so that they are removed from further addressed lottery communications including post, telephone, email and SMS.
+All self-exclusion requests along with the date of the request will be captured on to the record on Roy Castle Lung Cancer Foundation’s database and will be in place for a minimum of six months.
 All reasonable steps will be taken to prevent any self excluded individuals participating.

 To self exclude please see our self exclusion policy on our Problem Gambling page.

 Staff are trained on self exclusion and will signpost counselling and support services.

 To stop receiving unaddressed mail delivered by your postman, visit the Royal Mail website (external link).

 A restriction of 60 tickets per customer will be in place unless customer interaction occurs.
 Without customer interaction chances will not be entered in to the draw.
 Interactions will be recorded and where the tickets are purchased beyond the limit, records will be kept for 3 years.

 All relevant sources of information will be used to identify customers at risk of problem gambling.